 They made the decision to get a doctor when my baby was in fact, stuck.
 They kept us informed and aware the whole way through, even though I was high on gas and air.
-They made decisions that were in the best interest of me and my baby, and were basically trying to make sure we both survived.
+They made decisions that were in the best interest of me and my baby, and were basically making sure we both survived.

-I was surrounded by a team of highly trained people who’s job and passion it was to put my baby in my arms.
+I was surrounded by a team of highly trained people whose job and passion it was to put my baby in my arms.
 No matter what.

-I had an assisted delivery, I had the room become busier with a doctor and others whilst they were all on hand to deliver my son.
+I had an assisted delivery, and the room become busier with a doctor and others whilst they were all on hand to deliver my son.
 And they did.

 “And then they were gone”